List of Liberty ships (M): Morrison R. Waite

 was built by Permanente Metals Corporation.
 Her keel was laid on 8 October 1942.
 She was launched on 10 November and delivered on 23 November.
 Built for the WSA, she was operated under the management of Pacific Far East Line.
 Damaged by a kamikaze attack in the Leyte Gulf on 12 November 1944.
 She was repaired at San Francisco.
 Laid up in reserve post-war, she was scrapped at Kearny in July 1963.

 Morris Sheppard

 was built by Todd Houston Shipbuilding Corporation.
-Her keel was laid on 13 Deember 1943.
+Her keel was laid on 13 December 1943.
 She was launched on 3 February 1944 and delivered on 15 February.
 Built for the WSA, she was operated under the management of General Steamship Corp.
 Management transferred to A. L. Burbank & Co. in 1946.
 Sold later that year to Società Anonyme di Armamente Marittima Oriente, Venice and renamed Giuliano.
 Sold in 1960 to Navigazione Libera Giuliana, Venice.
 Sold in 1962 to the Polish Government and renamed Kopalnia Siemanowice.
 Operated under the management of Polska Żegluga Morska.
 Converted to a floating warehouse in 1966 and renamed MP PZZ-3.
 She arrived at Faslane, United Kingdom for scrapping in September 1978.